Celeron D 326 vs Apple M2

 Memory specs

-Types, maximum amount and channel quantity of RAM supported by Apple M2 and Celeron D 326.
+Types, maximum amount and channel quantity of RAM supported by M2 and Celeron D 326.
 Depending on the motherboard, higher memory frequencies may be supported.

 Supported memory types | no data | DDR1, DDR2, DDR3 |